IBM/cics-bundle-gradle/README.md

 ### `buildCICSBundle`
   This task uses the `cicsBundle` dependency configuration to scope the EAR, WAR and OSGi java dependencies to be added to the CICS bundle.
 Other bundle parts are automatically added from the resources folder of your build.
-  Specify the default JVM server in the `buildCICSBundleConfig` block.
+  Specify the default JVM server in the `cicsBundle` block.

 ### `deployCICSBundle`
- This task uses settings in the `deployCICSBundleConfig` block to deploy the CICS bundle to CICS on z/OS, install and enable it.
+ This task uses settings in the `cicsBundle` block to deploy the CICS bundle to CICS on z/OS, install and enable it.

 ## To use the `cics-bundle-gradle-plugin`